ShahriarAsfaq/Design-pattern-Observer-assignment/README.md

 # Design-pattern-Observer-assignment

-all depensencies are uploaded. just need "node Main" to start
+all depensencies are uploaded. just "node Main" command is needed to start